A Church of England School

 another and help one another,

 This term our Sacristans are following a special course with Mr Trafford called - Lighting the Candle

-Our Sacristans this year are: Jayden, Lizzie, Holly, Seb, Seth, Kirsty and Catrinel
+Our Sacristans this year are: Casey, Michael, Ella-Mae, Holly, Grace, Seth, Gemma and Eleanor

 Our Collective Worship, Aims, Ethos and Values are underpinned by our Collective Worship Policy and Religious Education Policy.
 Please see our Policies page to view these documents.